Did Seahawks land an NFL draft steal in Michigan State’s Malik McDowell?

 “From a motor standpoint, he knows he needs to keep that going,’’ Schneider said to the media following the pick.
 “And those are part of the discussions we had with him.’’

-In fact, the Seahawks met with McDowell at just about every available opportunity before the draft, including bringing him to Seattle for a visit at the VMAC.
+In fact, the Seahawks met with McDowell at just about every available opportunity before the draft, including bringing him to Seattle for a visit to the VMAC.

 Carroll said those meetings helped the Seahawks grow even more comfortable with McDowell, who spent just three years at Michigan State and doesn’t turn 21 until June 20, making him one of the youngest players taken in the draft.

-Burton says that’s a fact that may have been overlooked.
+Burton says that’s a fact that might have been overlooked.

 “He has a lot that he can continue to learn,’’ Burton said.
 “And he has a lot of upside.
 That’s the great thing about him — he has a lot of upside and he’s a young man.’’